basham/swit-workshop-a11y/slides.md

 </figure>

 Notes:
 Let's first look at the technology stack.
 When you build a website, the user interfaces with it through a browser.
-That browser interprets HTML, CSS, and JavaScript to render what the user sees, the visual user interface (UI).
+That browser interprets HTML, CSS, and JavaScript to render what the user sees, the visual user interface.
 This interpretation is the DOM tree, short for Document Object Model.
 The user does not directly interact with the HTML.
 They interact with the DOM.
 This DOM can differ from browser to browser.

 But the stack is more complicated than that for assistive technology.
 The accessibility tree prepares the DOM to be used outside of the browser.
-That gets passed to the operating system's accessibility API, which interfaces with screen reader software and other hardware.
+That gets passed to the operating system's accessibility API, which interfaces with screen reader software and other hardware, such as speakers, standard keyboards, and braille keyboards.

 See: [*The intersection of performance and accessibility*](https://noti.st/ericwbailey/Yfyaxa/the-intersection-of-performance-and-accessibility)